Continuation-of-Ashford/ashford-docs/playing_the_game/class_feature_improvements.md

 You can choose to drop a Sustained Concentration at any time, the same as normal concentration.

-You must take an Extended Rest to refresh this ability.
+You must take an Extended Rest to regain expended uses of your Sustained Concentration.